CMDAR: A Chinese Multi-scene Dynamic Audio Reasoning Benchmark with Diverse Challenges: Conclusion

 \section{Conclusion}

-We introduce MDAR, a benchmark for evaluating models on challenging, multi-scene, dynamically evolving audio reasoning tasks.
-MDAR comprises 3,000 carefully curated question–answer pairs linked to diverse audio clips, covering five categories of complex reasoning across three question types.
-We evaluated 26 audio models, revealing that MDAR poses substantial challenges across question formats and evaluation methods.
-Furthermore, we analyzed gaps between open-source and closed-source models, cascaded caption models’ perception and reasoning capabilities, and overall limitations in model audio understanding.
-These findings underscore the challenges posed by MDAR and its value as a benchmark for advancing audio reasoning research.
+We introduce CMDAR, a Chinese benchmark for evaluating models on challenging, multi-scene, dynamically evolving audio reasoning tasks.
+CMDAR comprises 3,000 carefully curated question–answer pairs linked to diverse audio clips, covering five categories of complex reasoning across three question types.
+We evaluated 26 audio models, revealing that CMDAR poses substantial challenges across question formats and evaluation methods.
+Furthermore, we analyze gaps between open-source and closed-source models, and overall limitations in model audio understanding.
+Furthermore, we analyze the gap between open-source and closed-source models, the perceptual and reasoning capabilities of cascading caption models, and limitations of model audio reasoning, providing suggestions for future development.